 Lesley student Natalie Cohen’s photo documentary project shares portraits and stories of homelessness in Harvard Square.

-Amy Greene, director of Lesley’s Community Service office, praised Natalie’s efforts to shed light on the homeless population and humanize a people who are so often overlooked.
+Amy Greene, former director of Lesley’s Community Service office, praised Natalie’s efforts to shed light on the homeless population and humanize a people who are so often overlooked.

 “The photo exhibit is an excellent example of why we value community service here at Lesley, where a talented student like Natalie is able to apply theory to practice, utilizing her creativity to truly have an impact in the world,” Greene noted.
 “The emotion and openness that is visible in each portrait is the result of years of connection between Lesley students and the homeless in Harvard Square through our vibrant student service organization, Lesley Delivers.”